 This prospectus includes market and industry data that has been obtained from third party sources, including industry publications, as well as industry data prepared by our management on the basis of its knowledge of and experience in the industries in which we operate (including our management's estimates and assumptions relating to such industries based on that knowledge).
 Management's knowledge of such industries has been developed through its experience and participation in these industries.
-While our management believes the third-party sources referred to in this prospectus are reliable, neither we nor our management have independently verified any of the data from such sources referred to in this prospectus or ascertained the underlying economic assumptions relied upon by such sources.
+While our management believes the third-party sources referred to in this prospectus are reliable, neither we nor our management have independently verified any of the data from such sources.
 Internally prepared and third-party market forecasts in particular are estimates only and may be inaccurate, especially over long periods of time.
 In addition, the underwriters have not independently verified any of the industry data prepared by management or ascertained the underlying estimates and assumptions relied upon by management.
 Forecasts and other forward-looking information with respect to industry, market, business and other data are subject to the same qualifications and additional uncertainties regarding the other forward-looking statements in this prospectus.
 See "Cautionary Statement Regarding Forward-Looking Statements."
 Furthermore, references in this prospectus to any publications, reports, surveys or articles prepared by third parties should not be construed as depicting the complete findings of the entire publication, report, survey or article.
 The information in any such publication, report, survey or article is not incorporated by reference in this prospectus.